DataRecce/recce-documentation/docs/docs/recce-cloud/index.md

    ```
 1. Develop your features and prepare the dbt artifacts for the base (`target-base/`) and current (`target/`) environments.
 1. Create a pull request for this branch.
 Recce Cloud requires an open pull request in your GitHub repository.
 It also stores the latest Recce state for each pull request.
-1. Launch the recce server instance in the cloud mode.
+1. Launch the Recce instance in the cloud mode.
 It will use the dbt artifacts in the local `target` and `target-base` and initiate a new review state if necessary.
    ```
    recce server --cloud
    ```